jesperengstrom/luffarschapp/README.md

 ## Features

-* Register / Sign in with email or Google account
+* Register / sign in with email or Google account
 * Lets u pick a unique username that is used throughout
 * Live list of online/offline users, their points & ability to challenge them (if there's no ongoing game between you)
 * User search